abdulkader4513/precily/README.md

 #### Task:

-You have to build a lightweight docker container which will map port 4000 of
+You have to build a lightweight docker container that will map port 4000 of

 your app to your machine.
-You also have to create a Kubernetes manifest file which
+You also have to create a Kubernetes manifest file that

 can deploy replica sets in a cluster.
 Create a requirements.txt file for this repo.
 Create

-a contract of rest api read_ocr.
+a contract of rest API read_ocr.
 The solution will be evaluated by running the manifest

 file on minikube.